ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 4 - Ghost server.md

         - The configuration file of the Ghost server in `/home/nonroot/app/ghost/config.production.json`.

         - An ephemeral in-memory storage that provides the Ghost server with a `tmp` folder where to put temporary data.
-This temporary storage is necessary since the Ghost server container's filesystem is set up as read-only in the `securityContext` and the server needs a place where it can write data while running.
+This temporary storage is necessary since the Ghost server container's filesystem is set up as read-only in the `securityContext` and the server needs a place where it can write temporary data while running.

         > [!NOTE]
         > **Using an ephemeral path outside of the container's filesystem for temporary operations is a hardening action**